DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

       - if the player does not support this, it may be required to patch the music player to not touch the audio channels used by the mixer.

-      - if all else fails, try using one of the two music players that have been verified to work with the mixer: Frank Wille's PTPlayer 6.3+ or Arnaud Carré's LSP.
+      - if all else fails, try using one of the two music players that have been verified to work with the mixer: Frank Wille's PTPlayer 6.3+ (version 6.5 or higher prefered), or Arnaud Carré's LSP.

     - Calling *MixerStart()* after interrupting the mixer using *MixerStop()* does not restart samples/loops that were playing before
       This is a known limitation of the mixer, calling *MixerStop()* clears all mixer samples still in progress.